 a responsible approach to health and safety regulations.

 You need to be able to:

-- If you enter an apprenticeship, you would follow training approved by the Civil Aviation Authority (CAA) leading to Scottish Vocational Qualification (SVQ) in Aeronautical Engineering at SCQF Level 6.
+If you enter an apprenticeship, you would follow training approved by the Civil Aviation Authority (CAA) leading to SVQ in Aeronautical Engineering at SCQF Level 6.

 If you do a course at college first, you would then take up a post with an employer and continue with further approved training to SVQ at SCQF Level 6.